 Open PuTTY and enter your reader's hostname or the IP address in the "Host Name (or IP address)" field, and make sure that the "SSH" radio button is selected for the "Connection type".

-Click on "Logging" under "Session" in the left pane as shown below.
-Then in "Session logging", select the "All session output" radio button.
-Finally, make sure you choose the path and a filename of your choice to store all of the logging data.
+Select the "All session output" radio button.
+Please make sure you choose the path and filename to store all of the logging data.

 Go back to the "Session" page and connect to the reader by clicking the "Open" button.
 The username and password is as follows: